Vegetarianism and religion

-In Jainism, vegetarianism is mandatory for everyone; in Hinduism, Mahayana Buddhism and certain Dharmic religion such as Sikhism, it is promoted by scriptures and religious authorities but not mandatory.
-In the Abrahamic religions (Judaism, Christianity, and Islam), the Bahá'í Faith, vegetarianism is less commonly viewed as a religious obligation, although in all these faiths there are groups actively promoting vegetarianism on religious grounds, and many other faiths hold vegetarian and vegan idea among their tenets.
+In Jainism vegetarianism is mandatory for everyone; in Hinduism and Mahayana Buddhism it is promoted by scriptures and religious authorities but not mandatory.
+In the Abrahamic religions (Judaism, Christianity and Islam) and the Bahá'í Faith, vegetarianism is less commonly viewed as a religious obligation, although in all these faiths there are groups actively promoting vegetarianism on religious and humanitarian grounds, and many other faiths hold vegetarian and vegan idea among their tenets.

 Religions originating in the Indian subcontinent

 Jainism institutes an outright ban on meat.
-The majority of Indians eat meat and only about 30% of India's 1.2 billion population practices lacto-vegetarianism.
+The majority of Indians eat meat and only about 30% of India's 1.2 billion population practises lacto-vegetarianism.

 Jainism

 Vegetarianism in Jainism is based on the principle of nonviolence (ahimsa, literally "non-injuring").
 Vegetarianism is considered mandatory for everyone.
 Jains are either lacto-vegetarians or vegans.
 No use or consumption of products obtained from dead animals is allowed.
-Moreover, Jains try to avoid unnecessary injury to plants and suksma jiva (Sanskrit for 'subtle life forms'; minuscule organisms).
+Moreover, Jains try to avoid unnecessary injury to plants and sūkṣma jīva (Sanskrit for 'subtle life forms'; minuscule organisms).
 The goal is to cause as little violence to living things as possible, hence they avoid eating roots, tubers such as potatoes, garlic and anything that involves uprooting (and thus eventually killing) a plant to obtain food.

 Every act by which a person directly or indirectly supports killing or injury is seen as violence (hinsa), which creates harmful karma.
-The aim of ahimsa is to prevent the accumulation of such karma.
+Ahimsa aims to prevent the accumulation of such karma.
 Jains consider nonviolence to be the most essential religious duty for everyone (ahinsā paramo dharmaḥ, a statement often inscribed on Jain temples).
 Their scrupulous and thorough way of applying nonviolence to everyday activities, and especially to food, shapes their entire lives and is the most significant hallmark of Jain identity.
 Jains do not practice animal sacrifice as they consider all sentient beings to be equal.